SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 rough notes

-Haber invented the Haber-Bosch process, responsible for
+Haber invented the Haber-Bosch process, responsible for ni